Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

-To run program successfully, and you have following basic elements:
+To run the program successfully, and you have the following basic elements:

-The Data step creates an SAS dataset which carries the data along with a “data dictionary.”
-The data dictionary holds the information about the variables and their properties.
+The Data step creates a SAS dataset which carries the data along with a “data dictionary.”
+The data dictionary holds information about the variables and their properties.

-6) Mention what are the data types does SAS contain?
+6) What are the data types does SAS contain?

 The data types in SAS are Numeric and Character.

-7) In SAS explain which statement does not perform automatic conversions in comparisons?
+7) Which statement does not perform automatic conversions in comparisons?

 In SAS, the “where” statement does not perform automatic conversions in comparisons.

-8) Explain how you can debug and test your SAS program?
+8) What is a method to debug and test your SAS program?

 You can debug and test your SAS program by using Obs=0 and systems options to trace the program execution in log

-9) Mention what is the difference between nodupkey and nodup options?
+9) What is the difference between nodupkey and nodup options?

 For DataSet : Data set name/ debug Data set: Name/stmtchk

-11) Explain what does PROC print, and PROC contents are used for?
+11) What does PROC print, and PROC contents do?

 To display the contents of the SAS dataset PROC print is used and also to assure that the data were read into SAS correctly.
-While, PROC CONTENTS display information about an SAS dataset.
+While PROC CONTENTS display information about a SAS dataset.

-12) Explain what is the use of function Proc summary?
+12) What is the use of function Proc summary?

-The syntax of proc summary is same as that of proc means, it computes descriptive statistics on numeric variables in the SAS dataset.
+The syntax of proc summary is the same as that of proc means.
+It computes descriptive statistics on numeric variables in the SAS dataset.